Shugazi/Shugazi/README.md

 I have various cool projects in both my public/private repos.
 Currently working on a Firefox extension and upgrading my AI Assistant to run on ChatGPT.

+For my senior design project I am Integrating Edge AI Models into a Autonomous Rover and Using LiDAR to develop a cool Autonomous Algorithm to go with it.

 👀 Looking to jump into some Open Source Contributions!

 📫 Hit me up on Linkedin or Email me from my website!
 Always open to meeting new people.